VISEGRAD BLOG: Macron makes the weather in Eastern Europe

 French President Emmanuel Macron tried to persuade sceptical East Europeans that they had nothing to fear from a Europe that was more self-reliant in security on May 31 – and he almost pulled it off.

-In a keynote speech in French at the annual hawkish Globsec security conference in Bratislava, Macron insisted that “our security and stability should not be delegated to US voters", particularly when US presidential elections next year might bring to power a very different kind of US administration.
+In a keynote speech in French at the annual hawkish Globsec security conference in Bratislava, Macron insisted that “we cannot delegate our collective security and our stability to the choice of American voters in the years to come," particularly when US presidential elections next year might bring to power a very different kind of US administration.

 Though he did not spell it out, Macron clearly believes the threat of a return of Donald Trump – and his more US-centred, pro-Russian and Nato-sceptical foreign policy – may persuade East Europeans that Europe at least has to start making contingency plans to stand up for itself.